 amount of rubbish collected

-longer-term successes (e.g. bonding of the group, improving school’s reputation)
+longer-term successes (e.g. bonding of the group, improving the school’s reputation)

 (optional) an anecdote about something strange found or something funny that happened.

 The question required at least one point addressing the importance of looking after the natural environment, such as: